 Performing Artists

-Mayra Hernandez (Performer) was born and raised in Boston where she began dancing at a young age.
-Mayra’s training led her to Boston Arts Academy where her growth as an artist started and further continued at Smith College.
+Mayra Hernandez (Performer) was born and raised in Boston, where she began dancing at a young age.
+Mayra’s training led her to Boston Arts Academy, where her growth as an artist started and continued at Smith College.
 It was in college that Mayra realized that her calling in life was to engage the community through movement and arts education.
 After graduating from Smith with two Bachelor of Arts degrees in Dance and Sociology, Mayra returned to Boston.
-She began her professional dance career as a member of Fly by Night Dance Theatre, eventually leading her to work with BoSoma Dance Company, Continuum Dance Project and Beheard.world.
-Throughout Mayra’s dance career she has had the opportunity to work with world renown, influential choreographers such as Paul Taylor, Mark Morris, Ronald K. Brown and many others.
-After tending to her need to dance professionally, Mayra decided to focus on her teaching career, while exploring ways to give back to her community.
+She began her professional dance career as a member of Fly by Night Dance Theatre, eventually leading her to work with BoSoma Dance Company, Continuum Dance Project, and Beheard.world.
+Throughout Mayra’s dance career, she has had the opportunity to work with world renowned, influential choreographers such as Paul Taylor, Mark Morris, Ronald K. Brown, and many others.
+After tending to her need to dance professionally, Mayra focused on her teaching career while exploring ways to give back to her community.
 Mayra first started teaching dance in and around Boston at local community centers, dance schools and afterschool programs.
-Mayra’s work in the community eventually lead her to become the Director of Dance at Brookline High School, where she currently serves the needs of dancers and future choreographers.
+Mayra’s work in the community eventually led her to become the Director of Dance at Brookline High School, where she currently serves the needs of dancers and future choreographers.
 Mayra is a registered yoga teacher (RYT) who uses movement as means for her students to listen to their bodies, move with intention, accept change, and cultivate a deep sense of gratitude for life.
-Mayra’s innate love for the arts has inspired her to pursue her M. Ed. in Community Arts at Lesley University.
-At Lesley she is exploring movement as a vehicle to expand the role of the arts to be a connective force between individuals and communities.
-Mayra is thrilled to be dancing in Continuum Dance Project along side a fierce group of dancers led by influential choreographers.
+Mayra’s innate love for the arts has inspired her to obtain her M. Ed. in Education.
+Mayra loves exploring movement as a vehicle to expand the role of the arts to be a connective force between individuals and communities.
+Mayra is thrilled to be dancing for Continuum Dance Project alongside a fierce group of dancers led by influential choreographers.

 Jennifer Roberts (Performer) is a graduate of Mount Holyoke College where she began her formal training in dance.
 Throughout her career she’s encountered many forms of dance and the different pedagogies for engaging and teaching movers.
 When not in the studio, Jennifer can be found indulging in good fiction, good food, or a good nap.